How To Decide What Type Of Home To Buy With A Mortgage

 The Cons Of Owning A Modular Home

-- The land purchased for the home may not include utility services like electricity, water or a septic system.
-There may be restrictions that prevent you from placing the home on certain locations.
+- There may be restrictions that prevent you from placing the home in certain locations.

 - You may have to pay the builders in full before the home is built.